-On March 31, 2010, the listing of the M+M share was changed from the regulated market to the m:access trading segment at the Munich stock exchange that prescribes, for admission, consequential duties above and beyond legal requirements for companies listed in this segment; thus guaranteeing a high degree of transparency.
-In the view of the company, m:access is an ideal market segment for achieving a reasonable cost-benefit ratio of a stock exchange listing in relation to the market capitalisation, protecting the legitimate interests in transparency of the shareholders.
-Due to the requirements for disclosure and transparency of m:access this market segment represents a fully operational market with protective mechanisms that are very close to that of the regulated market and that guarantee the marketability of the shares.
-The tradability through Xetra was not impacted by this change.
-In addition, M+M is overfulfilling the m:access rules by publishing full quarterly reports and German/English IFRS reporting.
+Both segments prescribe, for admission, consequential duties above and beyond legal requirements, guaranteeing a high degree of transparency.
+In M+M's view, Entry Standard and m:access are ideal market segments for achieving a reasonable cost-benefit ratio of a stock exchange listing in relation to the market capitalisation, protecting the legitimate interests in transparency of the shareholders.
+Due to the requirements for disclosure and transparency these market segments represent fully operational markets with protective mechanisms that are very close to that of the regulated market and that guarantee the marketability of the shares including the tradability through Xetra.

+In addition, M+M is highly overfulfilling the Entry Standard and m:access rules by publishing full quarterly reports and German/English IFRS reporting.